perevalovds/ofxWord2Vec/README.md

 ofxWord2Vec is an openFrameworks addon for working with word2vec embedding.

+It includes example 'example_analogy' which you can run out-the-box and play with word arithmetics, such as the following:

+* 'god - man'

+* 'king - man + woman'

+and so on!

 It's based on native C Google code:

 * https://github.com/perevalovds/word2vec-win32 (forked from zhangyafeikimi/word2vec-win32)